 Thai Coconut Soup - Tom Kha Gai !!

-I also add a bunch of vegetable to it to make it wholesome and substantial.
+I also add a bunch of vegetables to it to make it wholesome and substantial.

-A piece of galangal about (2 inches square ) unpeeled and sliced thinly or 3 teaspoon fresh ginger grated
+1/4 cup galangal root sliced thinly or 5 teaspoon fresh ginger grated

 4 kaffir lime leaves or the zest of 2 limes.

 1 white medium onion, thinly sliced

 3 -4 green thai chili ( optional )